Fusseldieb/sms_powerview_docker/README.md

   }
 }
 ```

+### Protecting using a password
+If you want to protect the SMS PowerView interface with a password, you can do that.
+For that you'll need to also set the password in `.env` using the `WEB_PASSWORD` variable in order for JSON requests to authenticate correctly.

+### Starting over
+As you might know, this application has a database, and with sufficiently wrong configurations you could get locked out.
+Therefore, to reset the state, just delete the `db` folder and restart the container, which will re-initialize the database to a known-good state.

 ### Developing
 If you're changing files in the project structure, you may need to rebuild the image.
 If that's the case, run: